Decentralizing school and personalizing learning

 How does it work?

-Browse the site for learning experiences that connect with the learning you wish to pursue.
+Browse our App for learning experiences that connect with the learning you wish to pursue.
 Find courses that meet your needs, whether those are the theme or topic of the course, the time, the age range, or distance from your home.

-The learning experiences found on Alacarted can form a complete learning solution for you, or can be supplemental to the amazing learning you are already doing.
+The learning experiences found on The Zeno Project can form a complete learning solution for you, or can be supplemental to the amazing learning you are already doing.
 The choice is up to you.

-Scheduling includes several pieces: experiential learning programs, 1:1 classes, social events, and virtual lessons.
-These can be honed to find the balance that best meets the needs of each invidual learner.
+Scheduling includes several elements: experiential learning programs, 1:1 classes, social events, and virtual lessons.
+These can be honed to find the balance that best meets the needs of each individual learner.

-The Learning Guide serves a key role in helping to amplify and craft the learning experience you will have as an Alacarted learner.
-They serve to help situate the diverse learnings that you as a learner have with Alacarted.
+The Learning Guide serves a key role in helping to amplify and craft the learning experience you will have as a Zeno Learner.
+They serve to help situate the diverse learnings that you as a learner have with The Zeno Project.

-Learning Guides have been trained through LearnLife on practices to create an impactful and meaningful learning experience.
+Learning Guides are affiliated with accredited schools, with each school setting the criteria the Learning Guide works towards alongside the learners.
+Schools may train their educators through LearnLife on practices to create an impactful and meaningful learning experience.
 The guides may have in person sessions with learners, or can meet them virtually as well.